LinuxForHealth/nlp-insights/docs/examples/setup/start_nlp_insights.md

-# Starting the nlp-insights service from the official build's container
+# Starting the nlp-insights service by pulling a container from our repository
 If you have no need to modify source code, you can run the nlp-insights service by pulling the container image.

 The tag of the container image is always associated with the release tag for the git repo.